ghga-de/ghga/testbed/README.md

 [devcontainer feature](https://code.visualstudio.com/docs/remote/containers) of vscode in combination with Docker Compose.

-To use it, you have to have Docker Compose as well as vscode with its "Remote - Containers" extension (`ms-vscode-remote.remote-containers`) installed.
+To use it, you have to have Docker Compose as well as vscode with its "Dev Containers" extension (`ms-vscode-remote.remote-containers`) installed.
-Then open this repository in vscode and run the command `Remote-Containers: Reopen in Container` from the vscode "Command Palette".
+Then open this repository in vscode and run the command `Dev Containers: Open Folder in Container` or `Dev Containers: Reopen in Container` from the vscode "Command Palette".

 This will give you a full-fledged, pre-configured development environment including:
 - infrastructural dependencies (databases, etc.)